-The former senior vice president publishing director of American Vogue left Condé Nast in 2010 to join IMG as senior advisor to chairman, Theodore J. Forstmann.
-In 2012, he was appointed chief executive of Advanstar, the business-to-business media company.
+The former senior vice president publishing director of American Vogue left Condé Nast in 2010 to join IMG as senior advisor to chairman, Theodore J Forstmann.
+In 2012, he was appointed chief executive of Advanstar Fashion Group, the business-to-business media company.
 Advanstar publishes over 50 trade magazines, on a broad range of subjects including motoring and medicine.
 Florio was brought on board to oversee the company’s increasing presence in consumer-facing publishing.

-Under Florio’s supervision Advanstar launched Shopthefloor.com, marketed as ‘Fashion’s largest business network,’ which provides digital access to showrooms and producers with ecommerce functionality.
-Florio’s responsibilities also include overseeing Magic, the United States’ largest apparel trade show, held twice annually in Las Vegas.
-Magic shows 7000 brands, and an estimated $600 million dollars of business is completed during its three day duration.
+Under Florio’s supervision Advanstar Fashion Group launched Shopthefloor.com, marketed as "Fashion’s largest business network," which provides digital access to showrooms and producers with e-commerce functionality.
+Florio’s responsibilities also included overseeing Magic, the United States’ largest apparel trade show, held twice annually in Las Vegas.
+During his tenure, Magic showed 7000 brands and an estimated $600 million dollars of business was completed during its three day durations.
 He exited the company in June 2014.